ISISNeutronMuon/SScanSS-2/docsrc/idf.rst

 ================== ================================== ======================== ===========
-name               string                             Required                 Unique name of object detector           string                             Required                 Name of detector the collimator is attached to aperture           array of floats                    Required                 Vertical and horizontal size of collimator’s aperture visual             :ref:`visual object`               Required                 Visual representation of object
+name               string                             Required                 Unique name of object detector           string                             Required                 Name of detector the collimator is attached to aperture           array of floats                    Required                 Horizontal and vertical size of collimator’s aperture visual             :ref:`visual object`               Required                 Visual representation of object
 ================== ================================== ======================== ===========